johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```

-In addition to that translating from a VCF file requires the reference which the VCF was created from.
+In addition to that, translating from a VCF file requires a reference genome which the VCF was created from.
 VCF files only contain 'variant' positions, so for any non variant position we have no idea what base was there.
-This is where the reference fasta comes in and fills in the gaps.
-This file MUST be '.fa' file and placed inside the appropriate folder named '/Reference/'.
+This is where the reference genomes (fasta file) comes in and fills in the gaps.
+This file MUST be file endign with '.fa' and placed inside the appropriate folder named '/Reference/'.
 You can download the GrCh37 (also known as hg19) reference using:

 ```bash
 wget http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz -P ./Reference/